 PSY3250 Lifespan Development – 4 hours

 Students enrolled in the online RN to BSN adult degree completion program are required to complete a one-day residency concurrently or at the completion of NUR 4620 Leadership and Management.
 During the on-campus residency, students participate in poster display and presentation of their capstone project.
-The presentation is an assessment and evaluation of their knowledge of health assessment content, including diagnostic reasoning, clinical assessment skills and therapeutic communication.
+The presentation is an assessment and evaluation of the student’s critical thinking, scholarly inquiry and writing/presentation skills.
 Students also will participate in a forum centered on discussion of course material as a community of learners, allowing for face-to-face interaction with faculty and peers.

 Fees associated with the residency requirement are not included in the tuition cost of the nursing courses.
 Additional costs for lodging and meals are the responsibility of the students.
 Students may wish to utilize on-campus accommodations.